Getting Started with Angular 2 End To End Testing

 October 12th, 2016 | By Lamin Sanneh | 10 min read

-There have been many reasons I have held out on adding automated testing to my applications in the past.
-One of them was not knowing the benefit vs cost ratio.
+Introduction to Angular 2 End-To-End Testing: there have been many reasons I have held out on adding automated testing to my applications in the past.
+One of them was not knowing the benefit vs. cost ratio.
 Another is the thought that they would be hard to integrate into existing production applications.

-How do we go about testing our applications without rewriting them from scratch just to introduce testing into them?
+How do we test our apps without rewriting them from scratch to introduce testing into them?

 Scenarios to be tested

-We should be able to edit a todo title and see the new title reflect on the homepage in the list of todos, after saving the todo.
+We should be able to edit a to-do title and see the new title reflected on the homepage in the list of to-dos, after saving it.

-The save todo button should only be enabled only when we start typing a todo title
+The save to-do button should only be enabled when we start typing a to-do title.

-Let’s describe our todo application briefly.
-The application will initially list out a list of todos on the homepage.
-Three to be precise.
-The data will not come from a server but instead will be loaded from a hardcoded fixture file.
+Let’s describe our to-do application briefly.
+The application will initially list out a list of to-dos on the homepage.
+Three, to be precise.
+The data will not come from a server but will be loaded from a hardcoded fixture file.

-Clone the non-tested application I have pushed to the repository here.
+Clone the non-tested application I have pushed to the repository.

 Make sure you are on the master branch.
 Next, you need to have several tools installed to be able to follow along.
 As of this tutorial, Angular 2 has come out of Release Candidate and is at version 2.Make sure you have NodeJS version Node 4.x.x or above installed.